Judicial Life/

 JUDICIAL LIFE

-Judicial Conduct Guideline on Judicial Bullying.
+Judicial Conduct Guideline on Judicial Bullying

 This Guide produced by the Judicial Commission of Victoria provides detailed and practical information about the standards of respect and civility expected of Victorian judicial officers.
 It defines judicial bullying and provides examples of improper conduct both in and out of court and identifies the potential outcomes of judicial bullying.